Limassol Marina: Company Taxation in Cyprus

 • Both Cyprus tax resident companies are at least 75% (voting shares) held by a third company directly or indirectly.

-Losses of an exempt foreign permanent establishment can be set off with profits of the Cyprus head office.
-In such a case, future profits of an exempt foreign permanent establishment abroad are taxable for the amount of losses allowed.
+An exempt foreign permanent establishment's losses can be offset with profits of the Cyprus head office.
+In such a case, future profits of an exempt foreign permanent establishment abroad are taxable for the losses allowed.

 All companies registered with the Cypriot Registrar of Companies must pay an annual fee of €350.

-Cyprus value-added tax (VAT) is chargeable on any supply of goods or services made within Cyprus, where it is a taxable supply made by a taxable person in the course of or in furtherance of his business.
-Also, VAT is imposed on the intra-Community acquisition of goods coming to Cyprus from:
+Cyprus value-added tax (VAT) is chargeable on any supply of goods or services made within Cyprus, where it is a taxable supply made by a taxable person during or in furtherance of his business.
+Also, VAT is imposed on the intra-community acquisition of goods coming to Cyprus from:

 • another EU Member State by a legal person